maxmelichov/Handwritten-Digit-Recognition-Python-Project/README.md

 # Handwritten-Digit-Recognition-Python-Project

 # if you want to try ML.ipynb you need it to be in another folder
-code file is the painter it self and you can try the program
+The code file is the painter it self and you can try the program

 The CNN predict works about 90% of the time and the ANN predict works 50-70%